Skip to content

 How to Become a Game Warden in Ohio: 5 Steps

-The path to becoming a Ohio game warden follows five core steps:
+The path to becoming an Ohio game warden follows five core steps:

-1. Meet the baseline — Confirm U.S. citizenship, age 21, education (High school diploma + core coursework), and a clean background for Ohio.
+1. Lock in the basics — U.S. citizenship, the minimum age of 21, high school diploma + core coursework, and a clean record are the entry bar in Ohio.

-2. Complete education or qualifying experience — High school diploma + core coursework.
+2. Satisfy the education or experience requirement — High school diploma + core coursework.

-3. Apply and pass the entrance exams — Ohio Department of Natural Resources administers a written exam, physical agility test, oral interview, and background investigation.
+3. Submit your application and clear the exam battery — The Ohio Department of Natural Resources, Division of Wildlife / Parks and Watercraft stages a written test, physical agility assessment, oral board, and background investigation.

-4. Graduate from the academy — Complete the Ohio Peace Officer Training Academy (OPOTA) program.
+4. Earn your academy diploma — Finish the Ohio Peace Officer Training Academy (OPOTA) program.

 For the full nationwide walkthrough, see our how to become a game warden guide.